roman-milk/roman-milk.github.io/a-slightly-different-marriage.md

  "I didn't see it that way Samantha.
 Laura hasn't lied to me and humiliated me in front of others.
 I feel comfortable around a woman like that."

  "Damn it Rob!
 Why won't you see that it doesn't mean anything?
 It was just fun.
 You know that none of what those guys said is true.
 I got off, they got off and I know that you got off with Laura.
 As for humiliation?
 So fucking what!
 Does anything that those people might think of you matter?
 You don't know any of them and other than at the parties you never have any interaction with any of them.
 Do you care what the mailman or the garbage man think of you?
 How about the check out clerk at the grocery store?
 Those people mean nothing to you so why do you give a fuck about what they think!
-Report_Story #5